Shrinkage Methods for Treatment Choice: The decision problem

 \subsection{Settings}

-Suppose that we have experimental data $\{(Y_i,D_i,X_i)\}_{i=1}^n$, where $X_i \in \mathcal{X}$ is a vector of observable pre-treatment covariates, $D_i \in \{0,1\}$ is a binary indicator of the treatment, and $Y_i$ is a post-treatment outcome.
-We assume that the support of covariates $\mathcal{X}$ is finite, that is, $\mathcal{X} = \{x_1, \ldots, x_K\}$, and consider the case in which we want to determine whether to treat individuals with $x_k$ based on the data.
+Suppose that we have experimental data $\{(Y_i,D_i,X_i)\}_{i=1}^n$, where $X_i \in \{x_1, \ldots, x_K\}$ is a discrete covariate, $D_i \in \{0,1\}$ is a binary indicator of the treatment, and $Y_i$ is a post-treatment outcome.
+Suppose that $X_i$ represents a group and we want to determine whether to treat individuals in each group based on the data.
+For example, the group is determined by an individual's demographics, school, firm, or region.
 This setting is similar to that of \cite{manski2004statistical}, who proposes the CES rule.

-The CES rule assigns persons to treatments that yield the best experimental outcomes conditional on covariates.
+The CES rule assigns individuals to treatments that yield the best experimental outcomes conditional on covariates.
 For $k \in 1, \ldots, K$, we define